Invest in our sustainable fairafric shares!

 Entry in the share register

-We will enter you in the shareholder register as soon as the shares have been created.
+We will register you in the shareholder register as soon as the shares have been created.

 Use business to end poverty